Employer of Record Service in Latin America

 There are two prevalent models for hiring LATAM developers: employment agreement and B2B contract.

-An employment agreement forms an employer-employee relationship governed by local Federal Labor Law.
-For employers, this type of employment comes with tax obligations, including paying payroll taxes and social security contributions (SSC), as well as withholding income tax and SSC on behalf of the employee.
-Additionally, it’s full of rigorous working terms and employee termination procedures.
+An employment agreement forms an employer-employee relationship governed by local Federal Labor Laws.
+For employers, this type of employment comes with tax obligations, including paying payroll taxes and social security contributions, as well as withholding income tax on behalf of the employee.
+Additionally, it is full of rigorous working terms and employee termination procedures.
 That’s where Alcor’s IT EOR in Latin America can serve as your lifeline in the deep employment waters.
+Our EOR services include Dedicated Customer Success Managers who will answer all your questions and guide you through every step of the process.

 For employees, an employment contract serves as a safety net, securing their salary amount, benefits, working hours, paid time off (PTO), and termination terms.
 The downside?
 Their salary is paid in a local currency, which may be affected by inflation.